 -

-Florida Black Codes
+(NEW) Florida Black Codes

 In the immediate aftermath of the Civil War, Southern states passed a series of laws called Black Codes.

 In 1865, Florida adopted a state constitution that included Black Codes.
 These laws required African Americans to sign annual contracts with White employers.
 African Americans who did not comply or broke such a contract could be fined, whipped, imprisoned, or sold for up to one year's labor.
-African Americans were also banned from owning weapons of any kind without the permission of a judge...The Florida State Constitution also mandated segregation in churches and transportation and banned all interracial relationships.
+African Americans were also banned from owning weapons of any kind without the permission of a judge.

 -